bogongroverchalet/website/_articles/2023-09-03-winter-packing-list-draft.md

 There is a washing machine and it will be run daily.
 There is also a drying room.
 Clothing wise, less is more!
 Washing power is provided.

-Don't forget, we have merch in the chalet too -- get yourself a new jumper, and no need to ski it in! 😉
+Don't forget, we have merch in the chalet too! 😉

 ***You must not bring cotton or denim.***